bpburns/bpburns.github.io/docs/recipes/amish-baked-oatmeal.md

   - Refrigerate overnight.
   - Bake uncovered at 350&nbsp;&deg;F for 45-60 minutes, until set in middle.
   - Serve hot, warm, or cold with milk poured over.
-preptime: 10
-cooktime: 60
-servings: 6
----

-A favorite of my kids' for many years, this recipe is foolproof and easily adaptable to what you have on hand.
-It is not sensitive to moisture or ingredient substitution.
-For example, you can substitute granulated sugar for brown sugar without an adverse effect.
-You can substitute an alternative milk for the default cow's milk, too.